fantigen/Caesar-Cypher/README.md

 # Collection
 I'm still learning how to use github, so I'm throwing a bunch of random code in here to learn LOL.
-The collection contains a Caesar Cypher Encoder, ripoff Wordle, and a program that prints things in a weird way.
+Below are examples if curious!

 ##Caesar Cypher Encoder: